The Best 243 Ammo for Target Shooting

 SP bullets are also popular amongst lever-action shooters because they're less likely to accidentally fire when being loaded.

-The JSP or Jacketed Soft Point is an upgraded version of SP bullets, as the jacket helps the bullet maintain its shape when fired.
-It's often considered an in-between of a Full Metal Jacket and a hollow point.
+The JSP, or Jacketed Soft Point, is identical in form and function to the SP for all intents and purposes.
+The jacket helps the bullet maintain its shape when fired.
+It's often considered a hybrid of a Full Metal Jacket and a hollow point.

 Polymer-tipped bullets are hollow points with a plastic tip that increases accuracy and aids in even expansion.
 They're most commonly used for hunting, but target shooters also see the benefit of these bullets.